Recipe #1, geom_medians() and geom_means()

 1 17.3 44.5

-… that we prepare the data to have columns with names x and y before testing compute_group_medians.
-Computation will fail if the names x and y are not present given our function definition.
-Internally in a plot, columns are renamed when mapping aesthetics, e.g. aes(x = bill_depth, y = bill_length).
+… that we prepare the data to have columns with names x and y before testing.
+Computation will fail if variables x and y are not present given the function’s definition.
+In a plotting setting, columns are renamed by mapping aesthetics, e.g. aes(x = bill_depth, y = bill_length).

 Step 2: Define new Stat.
 Test.